altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 *He walked back to his desk*
 ~His hip wasn't working right~
 "E::Its you, and every reference to you."
-~Erin's smug smile irked Ozmind~
+~Erin's smug smile irked Ozmind.
-~He found the small chalk in the drawer~
+He found the small chalk in the drawer.
-~He noticed how old his hands had gotten in this body~ 'O::Liver spots...'
+He noticed how old his hands had gotten in this body~ 'O::Liver spots...'
 "O::Close, but that's the simple answer.
 Identity is more complicated than that.